anandakrishnan18/PineDB/README.md

 # PineDB
 A Database Management System that allows you to interact with databases for cross-platform(mobile &amp; Desktop) quickly and easily.
+PineDB is currently under development and is written in python for desktop platforms only.
+No command line configuration is required as with PineDB, databases can be created swiftly by using a high level programming language like Python.
+PineDB essentially creates a database folder which again contains folders( each called as a record ), and these records consists of the files that contains the actual data.
+A file called "structure-db.indexp" is also created in the root folder, which contains the information about the database that is necessary for PineDB to work with databases.

+## Understanding Hierarchy
+As explained above, PineDB uses a database hierarchy(DataBase => Records => data) for its designed mainly to manage big systems of databases.
+The original data is stored in files with the extension '.pdb'.
+Here is an example to understand this hierarchy:- In the database folder of a company created using PineDB, there are 5 records folder that represents five years ranging from 2015-2019.
+Each of the records contains the 150 PDB files